 Augusta survived James by 31 years and died aged 87 years.
 Her Funeral service took place at St. Peter’s Church, opposite to where she had lived for many years.
 Her sons the Rev. Vitruvius and Rev Paul Wyatt met the coffin at the west porch.
 The former reading the opening sentences of the Burial Service, and the Rev. Paul Wyatt read the usual lesson, 1 Corinthians, 15.

-At the graveside, the committal, and the plain oak coffin with brass fittings, was lowered into the family vault.
+The committal was held at the graveside and the plain oak coffin with brass fittings, was lowered into the family vault.
 The breastplate on the coffin bore the inscription.
 “Augusta Sophia Lavinia Wyatt 1822-1909.”

 Luton Times & Advertiser 30th August 1878